 Types of Investments to Automate

 These days automatic investment plans are available for a range of goals.
-As discussed earlier, you can choose to automate your retirement savings, your personal investment portfolio in a taxable account, a 529 plan, stock dividends, and likely other options as well.
+As discussed earlier, you can choose to automate your retirement savings, your personal investment portfolio in a taxable account, a 529 plan, stock dividends, and other options such as micro-investment accounts as well.

 These kinds of AIPs can compliment other aspects of financial automation that you may already be using: from budgeting and saving to paying bills.